open-feature/openfeature.dev/blog/2023-06-22-openfeature-adoption-story.md

 Our product needed a solution for feature flags:
 * providing a gradual release mechanism and a simple way to define target audiences such as target group or split release
 * Using feature flags for dynamic configuration values which can be changed in runtime dynamically without needing for a new release deployment.
-* Ability for A/B testing - can be done via feature for specific region, specific users etc'.
+* Ability for A/B testing - can be done via feature for specific region, specific users, etc.

-## Why OpenFeature was chosen to be used
+## Why OpenFeature was chosen

 While keeping it simple and generic, I had a few wonders:
 * How to name the method